Personalised Decision-Making without Counterfactuals: Acknowledgments

 \subsection{Covariate information}

-Now suppose that, again with experimental data, we can obtain additional information on some pre-treatment covariate information $L$ (for simplicity assumed discrete), unaffected by intervention (so $\Pr(L=l \mid X\leftarrow x) = \Pr(L=l)$, assumed known and positive).
+Now suppose that, again with purely experimental data, we can obtain additional information on some pre-treatment covariate information $L$ (for simplicity assumed discrete), where each term $\Pr(L=l \mid X\leftarrow x) = \Pr(L=l)$ is known (and assumed positive).
 We thus have access to the conditional interventional probabilities $\Pr(Y=y \mid L=l, X \leftarrow x)$.

 Let $\tau(l), \rho(l)$ be defined as in \eqref{tau} and \eqref{rho}, but with probabilities further conditioned on $L=l$.
 If, for the target case, we observe $L=l$, then we simply apply the above analysis, conditional on $L=l$.
 In particular, the joint distribution for $\bY$, given $L=l$, will be as in \tabref{r0r1}, with $\rho,\tau,\xi$ replaced, respectively, by $\rho(l),\tau(l),\xi(l)$, where $\xi(l)$ is subject only to